Frank Mosca Acting Head of School

 Susie Metrick School Psychologist

-Susie has earned her doctorate and is a licensed Clinical Psychologist as well as a certified School Psychologist.
+Susie holds a doctorate and is a licensed Clinical Psychologist as well as a certified School Psychologist.
 She attended Oberlin College for her undergraduate degree.
 Susie also provides testing and consultation for children in a group private practice.
 In addition to being SRV’s School Psychologist Susie is the chair of the Learning Support Team.

 Susie lives in Malvern with her husband, Sean, and their two sons, Keenan and Noah.
-She enjoys going on excursions and exploring the outdoors with her children, as well as reading, hiking/walking, and playing sports when on her own.
+She enjoys going on excursions and exploring the outdoors with her children, as well as reading, hiking/walking, and playing sports.

 Mary K. Miluski Executive Director, Summer Camp